trotinat/trotinat/README.md

 # 💫 About Me:
 😎 I'm a software engineering student with a passion for technology and problem-solving.
-Skilled in programming languages, algorithms, and software design patterns.<br>⚡ I'm is a quick learner who stays up-to-date with the latest trends and technologies.
+Skilled in programming languages, algorithms, and software design patterns.<br>⚡ I'm a quick learner who stays up-to-date with the latest trends and technologies.
 A team player and contributor to open-source communities  <br>📧 Shoot me an email or add me on LinkedIn

 ## 🌐 Socials: